extensional/chat.dev-consumer/README.md

 client.setApi(api); // can't be added twice -> the validation will indicate why.
 ```

-If the API hasbeen added already, an error will be thrown.
+If the API has been added already, an error will be thrown.

 The `bot` and `api` will be validated when calling their respective `setBot()` and `setApi()` functions.
 If they are invalid, an error object will be returned.

 ## Validation

+### Cautious validation

-To avoid erros being thrown, we can also validate the data before passing it to our client:
+To avoid unexpected issues, we can validate the data before passing it to our client:

 ```ts
 import { ChatDevClient, IBotApi, IBotData, ZodValidationResult } from "chat.dev-consumer";